im-rprog-016/predmachlearn-012/PracticalMachineLearning.md

 ```

-We find that we have quite a low accuracy, of only ~40%.
+We find that we have quite a low accuracy, of only ~40% (the expected out-of-sample error is 0.5858)
 A more advanced prediction algo could be a SVM classifier using RBF kernels.